Dragon-Wonder/Experimental-Platformer-AI/README.md

 In order to run the program properly you will need to download SDL2-2.0.3 or higher.
 You will also need SDL2 TTF library, and SDL2 Images library

-A link for SDL2 can be found [here] (https://www.libsdl.org/download-2.0.php).
+A link for SDL2 can be found [here](https://www.libsdl.org/download-2.0.php).

-A link for SDL2 TTF can be found [here] (https://www.libsdl.org/projects/SDL_ttf/).
+A link for SDL2 TTF can be found [here](https://www.libsdl.org/projects/SDL_ttf/).

-A link for SDL2 Images can be found [here] (https://www.libsdl.org/projects/SDL_image/).
+A link for SDL2 Images can be found [here](https://www.libsdl.org/projects/SDL_image/).

 You will want to download the Runtime Binaries (if you have windows I recommend 32 bit over 64 bit; even if you have a 64 bit computer).